 Your hands are your business

 Have naturally cold hands?
 Love to garden and have hands that show it?
 Experiencing dryness from constant washing and sanitizing?
 With gloves, your client will never know.
 Gloves that fit properly will warm hands and cover them in a smooth texture that glides over the skin when product is applied, removing any distractions and making it a pleasant experience for both you and your client.

 When asked about gloves in the treatment room, another esthetician, Ashley Hoskison said:

 “Dead skin stays under nails for quite some time and I feel gloves are more sanitary.”

 She’s right!
 No matter how short and well-kept your fingernails are, dirt, dead skin, and bacteria can build up beneath them during the facial, leaving both you and future clients open to infection.

 You are a professional

 Medical and dental professionals take the same care with gloves when they interact with patients – why not bring that same level of professionalism and authority into your treatment room?

 Make sure your gloves fit properly.
 We love non-latex gloves that are so thin that you can still feel the texture and temperature of your client’s skin so there’s no worry of losing a connection between you, your client, and their skin.
 A properly fitting glove should hug the hand so there’s no excess material to make noise or slide around.
 Correctly-fitting gloves shouldn’t be noticed by a client and, in our experience, even estheticians (who typically don’t wear gloves during massage) have told us they couldn’t tell a difference when we gave them a facial while wearing them.
 Quite a few of you said the same of your clients in our Facebook conversation!

 Skin care pros: Have you weighed in on this treatment room taboo?
-Comment with your thoughts in the Facebook post below!
+Comment below!
 Spa-lovers: Have you ever noticed an esthetician was or was not wearing gloves during a facial?
 Join in the conversation too!